btwiki/blog/_posts/2021-12-14-finding-stock.md

 layout: post
 author: perry
 title: Finding Stock in the Chip Shortage
-description: The most common
+description: Where'd it all go?
-summary: First post
+summary: How to find it
 tags: [imu, arduino]
 date: 2021-12-14 20:41:18 -0700
 ---